 DEPTH OF FIELD

-Portraits look more beautiful with a greater depth of field: that is, how blurred the background is in relation to the subject.
-For example, if your depth of field is set to 1.2, your subject will be in sharp focus and the background very blurred (including more of that pretty bokeh effect!)
-If it's set to 8.0 that actually means a more shallow depth of field: your background will be fairly focused.
+Portraits can look more magical with a shallow depth of field in order to blur the background and make the subject stand out more.
+The depth of field is controlled by the aperture setting and is typically referenced as f-stop and can be preceded with an "f" or "f/".
+Setting the aperture to 1.2, your subject will be in sharp focus and the background very blurred.
+If it's set to 8.0 that means a deeper depth of field: your background will be fairly focused.
 This is what you'll want if you're trying to capture more of the backdrop and setting.
-If you really want to focus on you, go for the blurred background (greater depth of field).
+If you really want to focus on you, go for the blurred background (shallow depth of field).

 If you're taking a moving shot (like walking or giving your cute new dress a twirl) you'll need the right settings for it.
 A faster shutter speed will help you get the shot clearly (if you're not into geeky camera stuff, think of it this way: the longer the shutter is open, the more of your movement it will catch, which in this case means more blurring.
 If the shutter opens and closes super fast, you'll get a crisp photo even if you're moving.)